felix-t-morgenstern/inaugural.soliloquy.gamestate/readme.md

 This module implements *individual entities*, and *not* the *types* of those entities.
 For example, Gamestate contains Character, which is a single Character in the Game.
 CharacterType would instead be held in the Ruleset Module. *The entirety of the Gamestate Module should be wholly agnostic to the contents of the Ruleset Module.*

-The Ruleset Module will reach out to the Gamestate Module to create individual entities, e.g. Characters, Items, etc; and the Gamestate Module will accept method parameters from the Ruleset Module, but *never* constructor parameters.
+The Ruleset Module will reach out to the Gamestate Module to create individual entities, e.g. Characters, Items, etc.; and the Gamestate Module will accept method parameters from the Ruleset Module, but *never* constructor parameters.
 Ruleset Module should in no way be required to initialize the Gamestate Module.

 ## Getting Started